ansible-collections/dellemc.os9/README.md

 - **os9_facts.py** — Collect facts from remote devices running Dell EMC OS9

 ### Ansible roles
-The roles facilitate provisioning of device running Dell EMC OS9.
-Some of the roles included in the collection are os9_aaa , os9_bgp, os9_ecmp, and so on.
-The docs directory in the collection includes documentation for each of the roles part of the collection.
+Roles facilitate provisioning of device running Dell EMC OS9.
+These roles explain how to use OS9 and include **os9_aaa** , **os9_bgp**, **os9_ecmp**, and so on.
+There are over 22 roles available.
+The documentation for each role is at [OS9 roles documentation](https://github.com/ansible-collections/dellemc.os9/blob/master/docs/roles.rst)

 ### Playbooks
-The playbooks directory includes sample playbooks that illustrate the usage of OS9 collections for provisioning device running Dell EMC OS9.
+Sample playbooks are included for provisioning devices running Dell EMC OS9.

+- [CLOS Fabric](https://github.com/ansible-collections/dellemc.os9/blob/master/playbooks/clos_fabric_ebgp/README.md) — Example playbook to build CLOS Fabric with Dell EMC OS9 switches

-## Collection Installation
+## Installation
-Install the latest version of OS9 collection from Ansible Galaxy:
+Use this command to install the latest version of the OS9 collection from Ansible Galaxy:

     ansible-galaxy collection install dellemc.os9

 To install a specific version, a version range identifier must be specified.
 For example, to install the most recent version that is greater than or equal to 1.0.0 and less than 2.0.0:

-    ansible-galaxy collection install 'dellemc.os10:>=1.0.0,<2.0.0'
+    ansible-galaxy collection install 'dellemc.os9:>=1.0.0,<2.0.0'

+## Dependency
+Ansible version **2.10 or later**

+> **NOTE**: For Ansible version lower than 2.10, Please use [dellos9 modules](https://ansible-dellos-docs.readthedocs.io/en/latest/modules.html#os9-modules) and [dellos roles](https://ansible-dellos-docs.readthedocs.io/en/latest/roles.html)

 ## Sample playbook